divinity76/wrench/README.md

 ## Installation

-The library can be installed with Composer and is available on packagist under [chrome-php/chrome](https://packagist.org/packages/chrome-php/wrench):
+The library can be installed with Composer and is available on Packagist under [chrome-php/chrome](https://packagist.org/packages/chrome-php/wrench):

 ```bash
 $ composer require chrome-php/wrench
 ```

+PHP 7.4-8.2 are currently supported, only.

 ## Usage